ZhanyueZ/TEEOTA/README.md

 # TEEOTA
 a TEE based project to achieve something.
+For collaboration on our Capstone project.